crdschurch/crdschurch.github.io/README.md

   - sudo gem install jekyll
 - Installing SASS###
   - sudo gem install sass
+  - Note: we use sourcemaps which is only supported in v3.3 and up. gem install sass -v '>=3.3.0alpha' --pre
 - Installing Bower
   - sudo npm install -g bower